-- addition of two Media and VFP Feature Registers - update to the FPSID register to reflect the r1p0 release. - r1p0 r1p3 There are no changes to the VFP11 coprocessor between releases r1p0 and r1p3.
-The release number change corresponds to a change in the release number of the ARM1136JF-S processor, because of an errata-fix release and a non-technical update.
-Chapter 2 Register File
+- addition of two Media and VFP Feature Registers - update to the FPSID register to reflect the r1p0 release. - r1p0 r1p5 There are no changes to the VFP11 coprocessor functionality between releases r1p0 and r1p5.
+The release number changes correspond to changes in the release number of the ARM1136JF-S processor, because of errata-fix releases.